-The Na Pali Coastline on Kauai is without a doubt one of the most beautiful places on earth.
-This coastal region isn’t just one of the best places to visit in Hawaii, but it is also super rich in Hawaiian cultural history.
-This area was home to Hawaiian Ali’i (royalty) and known for its lavishly flowing waterfalls and freshwater rivers, an abundance of Hawaiian flora and fauna, and an excess supply of natural food sources from valley to sea; taro, sweet potatoes, breadfruit, fresh fish and more.
-Since the Na Pali Coastline is only reached by foot or ocean vessel, it has remained somewhat isolated.
+The Na Pali Coastline on Kauai is, without a doubt, one of the most beautiful places on earth.
+This coastal region isn’t just one of the best places to see in Hawaii, but it is also super rich in Hawaiian cultural history.
+This area was home to Hawaiian Ali’i (royalty) and is known for its exuberantly flowing waterfalls and freshwater rivers, an abundance of Hawaiian flora and fauna, and an excess supply of natural food sources from the valley to the sea: taro, sweet potatoes, breadfruit, fresh fish and more.
+Since the Na Pali Coastline can only be reached by foot or ocean vessel, it has remained somewhat isolated.

 Visit the magical Island of Maui, and feel the power of the 10,023-ft dormant Mt.
 Haleakala all around you!
-When on the Valley Isle, visitors must seek out an adventure to Haleakala for a sunrise or a sunset, guided activities, hiking and camping trips.
+While on the Valley Isle, visitors absolutely must plan an adventure to Haleakala for a sunrise or a sunset, guided activities, hiking, and camping.
 When visiting Haleakala for sunrise or sunset, plan for at least a 1-1/2 hour drive from Central Maui (Kahului) to the summit.

-This is a ‘must-do’ activity on Maui.
-Without a doubt, and after witnessing the jaw-dropping scenery, all will instantly understand why Haleakala, ‘The House of the Sun,’ is one of the top places to visit in Hawaii.
+This is a must-do activity on Maui, and after witnessing the jaw-dropping scenery, you will instantly understand why Haleakala, “The House of the Sun,” is one of the top places to visit in Hawaii.

-The Road to Hana is one of the most popular activities to do in Hawaii and one that Maui lovers should do at least once in their lifetime.
-Most visitors choose to experience the road to Hana in two ways — by car or with a guided tour.
-The choice is yours, but a solo trip with just family and friends is probably the best scenario for those looking to explore more.
+The Road to Hana is one of the most popular activities to do in Hawaii and one that Maui lovers should do at least once in their lifetimes.
+Most visitors choose to experience the road to Hana in one of two ways: by car or as part of a guided tour.
+The choice is yours, but a solo trip with just family and friends is probably the best scenario for those looking to explore more freely.

-Established in 1980, the Kalaupapa National Historical Park pays homage to the Kalaupapa and Kalawao Settlements, the late Saint Damien and all helpers, and the residents that have suffered from Hansen’s Disease (Leprosy).
-Kalaupapa in Moloka’i is a remote destination that embodies a spirituality full of natural Hawaiian beauty and serves as a symbol of contemplation for those who suffered from diseases that were brought to the Hawaiian people that did not have immunities to Western illnesses.
-Since 1866, Kalaupapa housed more than 8,000 people that died from Hansen’s Disease.
+Established in 1980, the Kalaupapa National Historical Park pays homage to the Kalaupapa and Kalawao Settlements, the late Saint Damien and all of his helpers, and the residents that have suffered from Hansen’s Disease (Leprosy).
+Kalaupapa in Moloka’i is a remote destination that embodies a spirituality full of natural Hawaiian beauty and serves as a symbol of commemoration for those who suffered from diseases brought to the Hawaiian people who did not have immunities to Western illnesses.
+Since 1866, Kalaupapa housed more than 8,000 people who died from Hansen’s Disease.

-Experience ‘Old Hawai’i’ while venturing to the Big Island’s powerful volcanic landscape.
-Witness ‘her’ ecological dominance firsthand.
+Experience “Old Hawai’i” while venturing to the landscape created by the Big Island’s powerful volcano and witness her ecological dominance firsthand.
 Since 1916, the Big Island’s Hawai’i Volcanoes National Park has been the place to go for those who’d like to learn more about how the Hawaiian Islands were formed through a fascinating and eruptive timeline of events.
 Without a doubt, this is one of the most sought after places to visit in Hawaii.